Cleethorpes: Media

 Local news and television programmes are provided by BBC Yorkshire and Lincolnshire and ITV Yorkshire.
 Television signals are received from the Belmont TV transmitter.

 The town's local radio stations are BBC Radio Humberside on 95.9 FM, Hits Radio East Yorkshire & North Lincolnshire (formerly Viking FM) on 96.9 FM, Hits Radio Lincolnshire (formerly Lincs FM) and Greatest Hits Radio Yorkshire (formerly Compass FM) on 96.4 FM.

 Local newspapers are Grimsby Telegraph and Grimsby & Cleethorpes Advertiser.

-Landmarks
+Places of interest and landmarks

 The seaside resort of Cleethorpes lies on the Humber Estuary; thus the sea at Cleethorpes is the mouth of the Humber.
 There are several hundred metres of sand at low tide.

 The sea front provides views of shipping traffic entering and leaving the Humber for the ports of Grimsby, Immingham, Hull and Goole.

 Two large fortifications, the Humber Forts, are visible in the mouth of the river.
 On a clear day, the lighthouse situated on Spurn Point can be seen with the naked eye from the North Beach.

 There is a Royal National Lifeboat Institution station near the pier and next to the Coastguard on Central Promenade.
 Work began on a new, larger RNLI station in 2022.
 Cleethorpes Rescue also protect the beach.